Alternatives to leather from animal skins

 A material currently being scaled for the wider industry, this leather alternative is bio-based and produced from mycelium - the branching, root-like vegetation part of fungi.

 The mycelium is grown in vertical, indoor farms in a matter of days, as opposed to years in the case of cattle.
 It’s efficient and far more sustainable.
-Bolt Threads and Myco Works both produce such materials.
+Sqim and Fine Mycelium are two such materials from different innovators.

 Mango waste 'leather'